Every photographer should know how to take photos in low light. Overcast skies? Windowless rooms? It won’t matter once you have these tips!

 #7: Lightroom Magic: The Luminance Slider

-If you’ve pulled your photos into Lightroom and you’re seeing too much grain in your low light images, the luminance slider can work magic.
+If you’ve pulled your pictures into Lightroom and you’re seeing too much grain in your low light images, the luminance slider can work magic.

 In the Develop module, scroll down to the Noise Reduction section.
-The first slider controls luminance, and it removes grain and you’ll have less noise that can happen with this type of photography.
+The first slider controls luminance, and it removes grain and you’ll have less noise that can happen with this nice.

-Just make sure you don’t go overboard with the luminance slider or you’ll remove sharpness from your photos.
+Just make sure you don’t go overboard with the luminance slider or you’ll remove sharpness from your pictures.

 #8: Convert to Black & White